Waidan: Laboratory and instruments

 Chinese descriptions of alchemical laboratory equipment vary among texts and traditions, but share some common terminology.
 The following outline concerns alchemical hardware rather than liturgical or magical artifacts such as the sword, sun and moon mirrors, and peach-wood talismans.

 The alchemy laboratory was called the Chamber of Elixirs (danshi 丹室, danwu 丹屋, or danfang 丹房).
 Sources differ about how to construct one.
-One text says the Chamber is ideally built near a mountain stream on in a secluded place (compare a clandestine drug lab), and has two doors, facing east and south; another says it should never be built over an old well or tomb, and has doors facing in all directions except north.
+One text says the Chamber is ideally built near a mountain stream on in a secluded place, and has two doors, facing east and south; another says it should never be built over an old well or tomb, and has doors facing in all directions except north.

 A layered "laboratory bench" called tan 壇 "altar; platform" was placed either in the center or along a wall of the Chamber.
 It was commonly depicted as a three-tiered clay stove platform, with eight ventilating openings on each tier—8 numerologically signifying bafang 八方 (lit. 'eight directions') "eight points of the compass; all directions".
 The alchemist's heating apparatus, interchangeably called lu 爐 'stove; furnace' or zao 竈 '(kitchen) stove', was placed on the highest tier of the tan platform.
 Owing to inconsistent textual terminology, it translates as 'stove' or 'furnace' in some sources and as 'oven' or 'combustion chamber' in others.
 Depending upon the alchemical formula, rice hulls, charcoal, or horse manure served as fuel.